I am glad to see that you have included Washington College in your search!

 Assistant Director of Admissions

-Sam works for the Office of Admissions, working with prospective students from District of Columbia, Kentucky, Maryland (Calvert, Charles, Prince George’s, and St. Mary’s counties), Tennessee, and Virginia.
+Sam works for the Office of Admissions, working with prospective students from District of Columbia, Maryland (Calvert, Charles, Montgomery, Prince George’s, and St. Mary’s counties), and Northern Virginia.